-Saturn's rings are inside the Roche limit, which is the the minimum distance to which a an object can approach its primary body without being torn apart by tidal forces.
+Saturn's rings are inside the Roche limit, which is the the closest that an object can approach its primary body without being torn apart by tidal forces.

-As a body moves towards the Roche limit, it is stretched by tidal forces; at the limit, the body disintegrates, and the varying orbital speed distributes the material in a ring.
+As the object moves towards the Roche limit, it is stretched by tidal forces; at the limit, the object disintegrates, and the varying orbital speed distributes the material in a ring.

 The above holds true for bodies held together solely by gravitational force.
 Solid bodies, which have tensile strength, can survive somewhat closer to the planet.
+Thus the shepherd moons actually orbit within the Roche limit.